RogerVFbr/MySQLAccess/README.md

 and data type as well.

 ## Pre-requisites
-- Needs at least Java SDK 12.
+- Requires Java SDK 12.
 - To use local database install MySQL Community Server (https://dev.mysql.com/downloads/mysql/)
 - To manage your databases visually use MySQL Workbench (https://dev.mysql.com/downloads/workbench/)
 - Information you need to know before you use this: